SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

 **ReduceLROnPlateau scheduling**: learning rate halved after 10 epochs without validation-loss improvement — standard adaptive scheduling, allowing larger early steps and finer late-stage convergence.

-**Weight initialisation**: factorised positional embeddings scaled by `*0.02` at initialisation, matching the convention used in GPT-2's released implementation [3], to prevent positional signal from dominating the network before it has learned anything from the data.
+**Weight initialisation**: factorised positional embeddings scaled by `*0.02` at initialisation, matching [3], to prevent positional signal from dominating the network before it has learned anything from the data.
 Directly fixed an observed ~20-epoch slow-convergence issue in early v3 training.

 **`d_model=32`**: adopted to curb overfitting from an oversized positional embedding table in the original architecture (98,304 parameters, 63.6% of the model at `d_model=64`) [4].
 Retained through v4 even after v3's factorised embeddings independently resolved that issue; revisited in v5 (`d_model=64`), which showed no improvement on the single seed tested.